Raknoche/Raknoche.github.io/_posts/2016-08-03-PoGo-Series-Making a Choropleth Map.md

     ))
 ```

-Now, we can tell Bokeh to fill in patches of color inbetween the x and y coordinates of each state.
+Now, we can tell Bokeh to fill in patches of color in between the x and y coordinates of each state.
 Once we declare our `data_source` object as the source of information, Bokeh will be able to extract the x and y coordinates of the state boundaries, as well as the color we assigned to each state, by referencing the `data_source` dictionary keys.

 ```python